 The Georgia Urban Forest Council selected Skidaway Audubon to receive the 2012 Outstanding Civic Organization Grand Award for the Chinese Tallowtree Removal Project.

 Skidaway Audubon provided financial support and a framework for community collaboration.
 That collaboration continues with the Landings Association, the Landings Club and Utilities Inc of Georgia, our water provider, as well as resident volunteers.
 The Tallow Terrors are still at it and will remove tallowtrees from private property when possible.

 Chinese Tallowtrees are now prohibited at The Landings.
 The newly revised Landings Association Architectural Design and Development Guidelines 2016 lists the Tallowtree, commonly known as Popcorntree (Triadica sebifera), as one of six invasive trees.
 These are prohibited and must be removed immediately upon discovery in order to preserve our maritime ecosystem and help sustain the landscaping value of our homes and community.

 If possible pull up any small seedlings, but if the tree can not be pulled up do not cut it because it will grow back.
-Instead contact Ed Conant at email@example.com, leader of the Tallow Terrors, for help in cutting it down and applying herbicide (Clearcast) which will kill the tree.
+Instead contact John Taylor at firstname.lastname@example.org, leader of the Tallow Terrors, for help in cutting it down and applying herbicide (Clearcast) which will kill the tree.

 Vigilance and action are constantly needed to control the spread of tallowtrees